 - Rapidly progressive cellulitis/fasciitis/myositis with sepsis and poorly controlled sugars i.e. mixed synergistic necrotizing fasciitis: gram negative rods PLUS streptococci PLUS anaerobes OR Group A Streptococci OR methicillin resistant S. aureus.

 - Osteomyelitis: Anything.
-Biopsy is both diagnostic and therapeutic.
-There may be many more organisms in the bone than be grown (Pubmed), but I wonder the clinical relevance as they are all susceptible to debridmement.
+Debridement is both diagnostic and therapeutic.
+There may be many more organisms in the bone than be grown (Pubmed), but I wonder the clinical relevance as they are all susceptible to debridement.

 Heres my opinion: